thin-edge/thin-edge.io/docs/src/operate/c8y/software_management.md

 Once the packages are downloaded, proceed to installation.

-To install `tedge-apt-plugin` and `tedge-agent` on thin-edge device do:
+To install `tedge-apt-plugin` and `tedge-agent` on a %%te%% device do:

 ```sh
 sudo dpkg -i tedge-apt-plugin_<version>_<arch>.deb